k78ma/quartz/content/3A/MTE 321/Axial Load.md

 - Under a direct axial tensile load, member will stretch and lengthen
 - Under a direct axial compressive load, member will compress and shorten

+This is often called *pure tension* or *pure compression* or "simple tension/compression" to indicate there are no other effects.
+Some assumptions:
+- Bar is straight and made of homogeneous material
+- Line of action of force contains centroid
+- Section is not taken at: the ends, a discontinuity, or abrupt change in cross section

 ![[Axial Load.png]]

 The normal stress is: